 For more information, to get involved or to volunteer, contact Pastor Javen Swanson.

 Room 99 is Gloria Dei’s latest effort in its ministry to shelter those most in need.
 The Room 99 project extends Gloria Dei's decades-long ministries to immigrants and people experiencing homelessness by modifying an underused classroom through the addition of shower and clothes washing facilities and an upgrade to the current kitchenette.
 Renovations will begin in October to prepare that space in Room 99.
 You can support this ministry with a financial donation (or send a check to Gloria Dei, with “Room 99” in the memo line).

-Since the Gloria Dei congregational vote to approve the renovation of Room 99 as temporary housing for asylum seekers, the Immigrant Justice Team has been busy!
+Since the Gloria Dei congregational vote to approve the renovation of Room 99, the Immigrant Justice Team has been busy!
 Read the latest project update.
 For project details, see the FAQs and the financial proposal.

 In our mission statement, we proclaim: “By God’s grace, we are called to be a caring, healing and welcoming community who proclaim and celebrate the love of Jesus Christ, live as God’s servants and seek justice for all people.”

 During Advent, the season of waiting and giving, Gloria Dei lives into our mission by opening our doors to homeless families in transition to long-term housing.
 Each December over 200 volunteers help us welcome overnight guests of Project Home.
 Due to the COVID-19 pandemic, we currently offer only financial support through our Second Offering.
 Learn more about past years.

 LSS Metro Homeless Youth Services